YonghengZou/Optimization-for-Machine-Learning/README.md

 All the optimization methods are implemented by MATLAB.
 I have placed all the source code in code file.

-If you find any problem, please email yonghengzou@uvic.ca.
+If you find any problem and want to give me any feedback, please email yonghengzou@uvic.ca.